yuki-koyama/sequential-line-search/README.md

 ### Gaussian Process Kernel Hyperparameters

-The optimizer API takes a boolean named `use_MAP_hyperparameters` as input.
+The optimizer API takes a boolean named `use_map_hyperparameters` as input.
 If this is `true`, the optimizer calculates the kernel hyperparameters for every iteration via the MAP estimation, as described in [Koyama et al. SIGGRAPH 2017].
-If this is `false`, the optimizer just uses default values, making the optimization much more efficient.
+If this is `false`, the optimizer just uses default values, making the optimization more efficient.

+### Finding Maximizer of Acquisition Function

+Finding the global maximizer of the acquisition function is a difficult problem since it often has multiple local maxima and is high-dimensional.

+This implementation offers two approaches for this problem:

+- The first option is to perform DIRECT (a derivative-free global optimization algorithm) and then refine the solution using L-BFGS (a gradient-based local optimization algorithm).
+- The second option is to perform L-BFGS multiple times with many different initial solutions and then pick up the best solution.

+See `src/acquisition-function.cpp` for details.

+### Search Space

+This implementation assumes that the search space is always [0, 1]^D. When you want to handle a different search space, you need to normalize the target space into [0, 1]^D manually.

 ## License